What are the pros and cons of different hot water systems?

 - Mild-steel storage tanks can corrode, however regular maintenance can address this.

-- Heat loss over time, so always install in sunny area where possible.
+- Heat loss over time, so always install in a sunny area where possible.

 - Local water quality can decide which tank is best - you may not have to!